In partnership with

 Eye on Energy production: decarbonising our energy supply

 This parallel session will look at the power sources and technologies that will allow us to cut our reliance on carbon.
-Digital and power storage technologies promise to revolutionise our grids.
-But to what extent will these technologies penetrate the market?
+To what extent will digital and power storage innovations penetrate the market?
 How will they and other innovative technologies be funded?

 Marian Troy – Head of Corporate Affairs at SSE Ireland

-Dara Lynott – Chief Executive at EAI (Electricity Association of Ireland)
+Dara Lynott – Chief Executive at Electricity Association of Ireland (EAI)

-David Smith – Chief Executive at ENA (Energy Networks Association
+David Smith – Chief Executive at Energy Networks Association (ENA)

 Professor Neil Hewitt – Professor of Energy/Director of the Centre for Sustainable Technologies at Ulster University